elifesciences/lens/docs/manual.md

 });
 ```

-Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON document that conforms to the Lens Article spec.
+Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON document that corresponds to the Lens Article Format.
 You can enrich your HTML file with `<meta>` tags etc. to ensure Google crawlablility.
-There is no server infrastructure needed to run Lens, as it is 100% browser-based.
-If you have questions, please consult the Lens Mailinglist.
+There is no server infrastructure needed to run Lens, as it's 100% browser-based.
+If you have questions please consult the [Lens Mailinglist](https://groups.google.com/forum/#!forum/elife-lens).

 # Lens development